sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-getting-started/cp-portal-cloud-foundry-getting-started.md

 ## You will learn
-  - How to create an SAP Cloud Identity services tenant, create a trust with SAP Business Technology Platform
+  - How to create an SAP Cloud Identity services tenant, and create a trust with SAP Business Technology Platform
   - How to subscribe to SAP Build Work Zone, standard edition
   - How to map the user you created in SAP Cloud Identity services to the Identity Authenticaton group you created
   - How to access SAP Build Work Zone, standard edition